 Headlamps with multiple light settings usually offer two types of lighting: flood and long-throw.
 Some headlamps have a combination of the two.
 Floodlighting casts a broad cone of light over a shorter distance and is ideal for digging something out of your pack, reading a map, or setting up camp in the dark.
 The human eyes can see in about a 100-degree cone in front of the face, and most floodlighting illuminates that area.

-Long-throw light, also called spotlight, is the most common type of lighting used on the trail.
+Long-throw light, also called a spotlight, is the most common type of lighting used on the trail.
 It casts a narrower beam out in front of you, lighting up the trail ahead at the expense of your peripheral vision.
-Many runners appreciate have access to both types of lighting at once to help reduce strain on their eyes during the long, dark hours of the night.
+Many runners appreciate having access to both types of lighting at once to help reduce strain on their eyes during the long, dark hours of the night.

 Having enough light on the trail directly ahead will be most important for runners, though having multiple light options is a bonus.
 Fortunately, most headlamps nowadays offer both types of lighting, and some — like the Petzl Iko Core — also have a setting that simultaneously provides both flood and long-throw light.
-This will drain your battery quickly if used all the time but could come in handy if you lose sight of the trail in the dark or are navigating off-trail and need all the help you can get.
+This will drain your battery quickly if used all the time, but could come in handy if you lose sight of the trail in the dark or are navigating off-trail and need all the help you can get.

 Type of Battery